moodrain/mform/README.md

 ### option list

     $mfotm({
         prefix: '',
         api: '',
-            action: '',      // you can not set api and action in the same time
+        action: '',      // you can not set api and action at the same time
         enctype: 'json', // the enctype can be form (default), data or json
         fields: [
             'label:id or name:type:placeholder>attribute1,attribute2',
             'label:id or name:select>attribute1|text1:val1,text2:val2',
         ],
         btns: [
             'text:id or name:type:class',
         ],
         values: {
             field1: val1,
             field2: val2,
         },
         format: {
-                field: v => fun(v)
+            field: value => {}
         },
         verify: {
             all: 'notnull',
             default: true,          // will verify username, password, rePassword, phone, email fields
             phone: 'notnull,phone', // all the rules are notnull, phone, email, repassword
             field: value => {       // the rule can be a function return {
                     result: false,
                     message: 'verify field fail',
                 }
             }
         },
         notifier: {
             success: message => {},
-				error: message => {}
+            error: message => {},
-			}
+        },
     }, 'element', form => {})

 ### others